Model-independent bubble wall velocities in local thermal equilibrium: Hydrodynamic equations and matching conditions

-This is the matching condition first studied in Ref.~\cite{Ai:2021kak}.
-The condition of entropy conservation is equivalent to LTE, as is demonstrated in Appendix~\ref{ap:LTEEntropy}.
+This is the matching condition first used in Ref.~\cite{Ai:2021kak} to determine the wall velocity.
 Since we now have three equations for the three unknowns $v_\pm, \,T_-$, we can determine all three quantities, and infer the value of the wall velocity, as pointed out in Ref.~\cite{Ai:2021kak}.
 There, the analysis was performed in the so-called bag equation of state, and we will now demonstrate how the results can be generalized to more general situations in a model-independent way.
+In Appendix~\ref{ap:LTEEntropy}, we demonstrate how the assumption of LTE in the scalar field equation of motion reduces the problem to a purely hydrodynamic one.